 If you’ve ever attended a yoga class online or in person, you may have heard the term ‘asana’ used.
-If you've been wondering what asana means, this article will be an interesting read for you!
+If you've been wondering what asana means, this will be an interesting read!

 In this article, we're exploring the evolution of this ancient Sanskrit term to better understand what the word asana means in a yogic context.
-We'll get into the English and Sanskrit definitions of asana, and what role asana plays in yoga.
-There's more to yoga than asana – surprise!
+We'll discuss the English and Sanskrit definitions of asana and its role in yoga.
+Surprise!
+There's more to yoga than asana!

 As you'll learn (or may already know!), ‘asana', ‘yoga pose', and ‘yoga posture' are all interchangeable in modern-day yoga classes.
 But as yogis, we should still know the most fundamental yoga Sanskrit terms, like this one!